Index of wholesale and retail sales

 - For NACE Division G45 and G46, including the underlying 3-digit industries, we do not use separate pre-treatment variable for Easter of Whit Monday since the moving holidays are counted as extra Sundays.

 - A calendar based on Norwegian holidays is used.

 Treatment of outliers

-Outliers are detected automatically by the seasonal adjustment tool.
-The outliers are removed before seasonal adjustment is carried out, and then reintroduced into the seasonally adjusted data.
+- Outliers are identified automatically by the seasonal adjustment tool.
+The outliers are removed before seasonal adjustment is carried out, and the reintroduced into the seasonally adjusted data.